-The Company as lessee
+The Company as a lessee (prior to 1 January 2019)

 Operating lease payments are recognised as an expense on a straight-line basis over the term of the relevant lease.
 Benefits received and receivable as an incentive to enter into an operating lease are recognised as a reduction of rental expense over the lease term on a straight-line basis.